Tim1119/Lendsqr-Frontend/README.md

 At Lendsqr, many of our lenders use web apps to reach over half a million customers.
 At this scale, we use React with TypeScript and SCSS as its frontend software development stack which allows us to rapidly ideate and release features rapidly and reliably.

 ## Project Overview
-This project was completed as the assessment test for the role of Frontend Engineer at Lendsqr.
-The aim of the assessment is to replicate a mirror image of the figma design below using react, typescript and scss, fetching users data from mock api endpoints and ensuring the application is responsive.
+The aim of this project is to replicate a mirror image of the figma design below using react, typescript and scss, fetching users data from mock api endpoints and ensuring the application is responsive.